viters/docs/reference/query.md

 ## Aggregation & Grouping

 Aggregate functions allow you to perform calculations on a set of values, returning a single result.

-The following aggregation functions are available in Directus:
+The following aggregators are available in Directus:

 | Name            | Description                                                   |
 | --------------- | ------------------------------------------------------------- |